Jacques Plumain: Trials and convictions

-Plumain eventually served a total of 15 years of his sentence before being released from prison in January 2021.
-At trial proceedings, he claimed that he willingly attended psychiatric examinations in order to better understand why he had committed the murders and that he has embraced Catholicism, claiming that he was a reformed man.
-His release came from criticism from both the victims' families and his attorney, who stated in an interview that his former client could still pose a danger to those around him due to his behavior.
+Plumain has been eligible for release ("libérable") since January 2021, which means he could potentially be released if granted parole.
+At trial proceedings, he claimed that he willingly attended psychiatric examinations in order to better understand why he had committed the murders and that he had embraced Catholicism, claiming that he was a reformed man.
+His potential release is criticized by his attorney, who stated that his former client could still pose a danger to society.